In this piece · 23 sections+

 Premise: Chaotic Chicago family outruns poverty and dad.
 Start: Season 1, Episode 1.
 Be warned: seasons 1-5 are great; 6-8 decline; 9-11 are a different show.
 Who'll love it: people who grew up around actual dysfunction, fans of Emmy Rossum, anyone who likes TV that isn't embarrassed by its characters.
 Who'll bounce: if you need the show to make a moral point, this one won't.
 Time: 134 episodes × 46 min ≈ 103 hours.
 Status: ended.
 The first five seasons belong one tier up.
 The last three are why it's here.

 Premise: Seattle surgeons cry, hook up, lose friends.
 Start: Season 1, Episode 1 if you want the canonical experience; season 2 is where it truly peaks.
 Who'll love it: people who want a show that is always on and always has new episodes to catch up on.
-Who'll bounce: anyone looking for one coherent story — this is twenty-one seasons of cast turnover, and major characters leave in ways that will genuinely upset you.
-Time: 450+ episodes.
+Who'll bounce: anyone looking for one coherent story.
+This is twenty-two seasons of cast turnover, and major characters leave in ways that will genuinely upset you.
+Time: 460+ episodes.
 This is not a show, it's a lifestyle.
-Status: still going, somehow, in 2026.
+Status: renewed for season 23 back in March, which will make it 22 years on air.
 I'm not going to talk you out of it.
 Tens of millions of people use this as background radiation and they're not all wrong.

 Actual skip